 The Company relies on a complex and elongated outbound supply chain due to the remoteness of the Company's stores.
 The delivery of merchandise to a substantial portion of the Company's stores involves multiple carriers and multiple modes of transportation including trucks, trains, aircraft, ships and barges through various ports and transportation hubs.
-The Company's reputation and financial performance can be negatively impacted by supply chain events or disruptions outside of the Company's control, including changes in foreign and domestic regulations which increase the cost of transportation; the quality of transportation infrastructure such as roads, ports and airports; labour disruptions at $transportation\ companies; the\ impact\ of\ a\ pandemic,\ including\ COVID-19,\ that\ reduces\ or\ restricts\ transportation\ to\ the\ communities\ the\ Company$ serves; or the consolidation, financial difficulties or bankruptcy of transportation companies.
-To help mitigate these risks, the Company acquired North Star Air Ltd. in 2017 and has an investment in Transport Nanuk Inc., an arctic shipping company, which provides the Company with greater control over key components of our logistics network and service to our stores in northern Canada.
+The Company's reputation and financial performance can be negatively impacted by supply chain events or disruptions outside of the Company's control, including changes in foreign and domestic regulations which increase the cost of transportation; the quality of transportation infrastructure such as roads, ports and airports; labour disruptions at transportation companies; the impact of a pandemic, including COVID-19, that reduces or restricts transportation to the communities the Company serves; or the consolidation, financial difficulties or bankruptcy of transportation companies.
+To help mitigate these risks, the Company owns an airline, North Star Air Ltd. and has an investment in Transport Nanuk Inc., an arctic shipping company, which provides the Company with greater control over key components of our logistics network and service to our stores in northern Canada.